 The majority of LGBT interviewees reported that discrimination at home and/or school negatively impacted their ability to access education and many felt compelled to drop out.
 Homophobic and transphobic bullying, discriminatory treatment by teachers and administrators, and a lack of financial support from their parents or guardians all prevented interviewees from fully realizing the right to education guaranteed by Guyana's Constitution and international legal obligations.
-Without a full education, many LGBT persons in Guyana are unable to find satisfactory employment, which impacts their ability to secure housing and places them at greater risk for violence working and/or living on the street.
+Without a full education, many LGBT persons in Guyana are unable to find satisfactory employment, which impacts their ability to secure housing and places them at greater risk for violence while working and/or living on the street.
 From a young age, they are pushed to the margins of society and into a vicious cycle of discrimination.

-a.
-Domestic Legal Framework on Education
+A. Domestic Legal Framework on Education

-i.
-Right to Education
+1. Right to Education

 Under the Guyanese Constitution, all persons have a right to education.
 Article 27 of the Constitution recognizes "the right to free education from nursery to university as well as at non-formal places where opportunities are provided for education and training."
 Article 149H specifically entitles every child in Guyana to "free primary and secondary education in schools owned or funded by the State."
-The Education Act, which provides for the implementation of the constitutional right to education, makes education compulsory from ages six to fifteen and empowers district attendance officers and other authorized personnel to take action against parents and children found in violation of that requirement.
-Its ii.
-Conduct in Schools
+The